 What has Biden done?

 In March 2022, the Biden administration granted TPS eligibility to Afghanistan, as well as to Ukraine after it was invaded by Russia; likewise, as conditions worsened in South Sudan, DHS extended protections to South Sudanese.
-Then, as conflicts in Cameroon and Ethiopia grew more dire, Biden announced first-time TPS designations for an estimated 38,000 migrants from those countries in April and October 2022, respectively.
+Then, as conflicts in Cameroon and Ethiopia grew more dire, Biden announced first-time TPS designations for an estimated thirty-eight thousand migrants from those countries in April and October 2022, respectively.
+In September 2023, amid growing pressure from immigration advocates to respond to the ongoing crisis in Venezuela, his administration redesignated TPS to protect an estimated 472,000 Venezuelans.
 Still, migrant rights advocates, including many U.S. mayors and other local government leaders, have urged the administration to grant TPS to additional countries suffering from war and natural disasters, including Guatemala, Lebanon, and Mauritania.

 Biden’s campaign promises included comprehensive immigration reform; he unveiled his full plan in January 2021.
 Among other provisions, it aims to establish an eight-year path to citizenship for nearly eleven million undocumented immigrants (including certain TPS holders who have resided in the United States since 2017), reduce visa backlogs, and deploy new technologies to increase security at the southern U.S. border.

 A subset of the bill, known as the American Dream and Promise Act of 2021, would create a conditional permanent resident status for migrants, including DED and TPS holders, that would last up to ten years; it passed the House of Representatives in March 2021.
 A previous version passed the House in 2019 but failed to progress in the Senate.
 Biden’s Build Back Better infrastructure plan also included a provision to provide TPS holders with a path to citizenship.
-However, none of these provisions passed the Senate in the most recent congressional session.
-Meanwhile, Senator Alex Padilla (D-CA) introduced a bill in September 2022 that would provide a pathway to permanent residency for up to eight million immigrants, including TPS holders and long-term visa holders who have resided in the United States for at least seven years.
+However, none of these provisions passed the Senate in that congressional session.
+Meanwhile, some Democratic senators are renewing efforts to pass legislation that would allow qualified TPS recipients to apply for legal permanent residency.

 WilmerHale’s Claire Bergeron examines the legal parameters of TPS and details the program’s legislative history [PDF] for the Journal on Migration and Human Security.